rk-exxec/linear_stage_control/README.md

 ### Controls
 - Jog Up / Down moves the motor in the specified direction while the buttons are held
 - STOP will stop the motor immediately
-- You can also specify a location to travel to via the slider or the text box.
+- Slider/TextBox: You can also specify a location to travel to via the slider or the text box.
 You can choose between mm and steps as as unit.
 To start travel, press GO.
-- The Soft Ramp checkbox causes the motor to accelerate more softly, reducing jerking movements to protect sensitive equipment
+- Soft Ramp: checkbox causes the motor to accelerate more softly, reducing jerking movements to protect sensitive equipment
-- The Reference button will start the referencing sequence to enable the afore mentioned location travel ability.
+- Reference: this button will start the referencing sequence to enable the afore mentioned location travel ability.
 - The Lamp will indicate the status:
     - Red: serial connection failed / ERROR
     - Yellow: not referenced